- Key Takeaways

 4. How Would You React If Confronted by a Dog?

 This is a potentially threatening situation, especially if you are not comfortable around dogs.
-It’s also pretty common in the daily life of a mail carrier, which is why this is a common
+It’s also pretty standard in the daily life of a mail carrier, which is why this is a common USPS interview question.
+If you are asked this, you should respond that you are confident enough around dogs and not afraid of them so that you would remain calm.
+However, you should also stress that you do understand the fact that dogs can pose a real danger, so that you would also take the necessary protection measures to prevent coming to harm.

 5. How Would You Respond to Your Manager Asking You to Do Something You Consider Unsafe?

 This is a question meant to assess how comfortable you are tackling a potentially conflictual issue between you and your manager.
-A good answer to this question is that you would first ask to know more about the safety protocol to be followed for the specific situation or task.
-Then, if you would still need to pursue the issue, you would directly ask your manager why this needs to be done, in a polite manner.
+A good answer to this question is to first ask for more information about the safety protocol to be followed for the specific situation or task.
+Then, if you still need to pursue the issue, you would directly ask your manager why this needs to be done politely.

 6. How would you deal with a co-worker conflict